larsthorup/webteknologi-dtu/11-security/README.md

 - Put token in `Authorization` HTTP header, as a bearer token
 - Verify signature of token server-side
 - This now proves that request was made from recently authenticated user
+- Use https://jwt.io/ to decode tokens

 ## Implementing password-less authentication with Descope magic links

-- Signup and create a project on descope.com
+- Signup and create a project on https://www.descope.com/
 - Ask Descope to send email with link
 - Link to our app with token in URL
 - Ask Descope to verify token and return a session token JWT plus user info